 Definitely.
 Several themes have arisen since I've begun writing this blog.
 If reading to your kids is difficult, some of these ideas may help:

-Buy books that tie into your child's specific interests, and don't forget to consider TV and movie tie-in books (ie. Don't be a snob.
-Buy books that give your kids their best shot at fostering an interest in reading.)
+Choose books that tie into your child's specific interests, and don't forget to consider media tie-in books (ie. Don't be a snob or take an unnecessary stance against popular media franchises like Peppa Pig).
+Choose books that give your kids their best shot at fostering an interest in reading.

 Ask your child to participate.
 Have them turn the page, find something in a picture, say some words (intraverbals), put completed books on the shelf, etc.